Conferences and Live Performance

 Enjoys boating and cheering on his alma mater, University of South Carolina

-Part of the Artistic Eye team since 2011 with a background as a reporter for the Post and Courier where she was awarded the Pulitzer Prize for a co-authored series on domestic violence.
+Began her career as a reporter for the Post and Courier where she was awarded the Pulitzer Prize for a co-authored series on domestic violence.
 Talents include script writing and public relations.

 A native of Miami, FL and University of Florida graduate.